aaasen/voxel-party/brainstorm/modern_opengl.md

 ---

+## Controller
+The Controller is pretty simple, and really just LWJGL stuff so I've left it out.

+---

 ## Block
 The world of Voxel Party is made of Blocks.
 Every part of the landscape, from dirt and sand to water and leaves, are Blocks.